Virtual Mentoring FAQs:

 - More quick touchpoints with mobile chat:

-In any business cycle, employees need to transfer knowledge, build skills, and strengthen their internal professional community.
-Mentoring is ideal for supporting each of these areas, and will help your employees navigate the transitions that are happening within the organization.
+In any business cycle, employees must transfer knowledge, build skills, and strengthen their internal professional community for the business to succeed.
+Mentoring is ideal for supporting each of these areas and will help your employees navigate the transitions within the organization.

 With significant business challenges and a newly remote workforce, special mentoring program formats and areas of focus can help employees and the business adapt.
 While specific program structure is contextual and specific to the organizational changes taking place, here are some program ideas to consider: